FOREX-Dollar shakes off weakness after investors rethink Fed outlook

 Tuesday's steep drop in the dollar was sparked by data showing U.S. consumer prices were unchanged in October, with the annual rise in underlying inflation the smallest in two years.
 In the 12 months through October, the CPI climbed 3.2% - below economists' estimates - after rising 3.7% in September.

+Monthly retail sales data is due at 1330 GMT and is expected to show U.S. consumer spending fell 0.3% in October from September, which would mark the first monthly contraction since March this year.

-Investors have all but wiped out the chance of another rate hike at the Fed's December policy meeting, while bets of a rate cut in May next year increased to around 50%, according to the CME Group’s FedWatch Tool.
+Investors have all but wiped out the chance of another rate hike from the Fed in December, while bets of a rate cut in May next year increased to around 50%, according to the CME Group’s FedWatch Tool.

 In Britain, inflation eased to its slowest pace in two years in October, which prompted a reassessment of the outlook for Bank of England policy and dented sterling.